 Even though the 66 cents amount was legislated in September 2015, the amount applies retrospectively from July 1, 2015.

 Businesses should also be reminded that they may need to consider pre-existing car allowance arrangements that have remained unchanged for this financial year.
 Employers may be best advised to enquire with relevant employees whether they would prefer to increase the withholding amount for the remainder of the financial year to cover any possible shortfall.
+If your company car ever gets into an accident there is no need to worry because you will get help from Krasney Law.
+If not, you can always rely on any personal injury lawyer miami.

 Of course the government abolished quite a while ago the one-third of actual expenses method and 12% of original value method, leaving the cents per kilometre method (still with a 5,000km cap) and the logbook method (with unlimited kms).